cmarikos/nn25-data-documentation/README.md

-# nn25-data-documentation
+# Creating Durable Documentation for your Data Team - Christina Marikos, Kate Boettcher, Zoe O'Reilly

 ![IMG_3992 (2)](https://github.com/user-attachments/assets/90d44039-864b-47b5-b915-f963537ad546)

 This repository contains training materials related to data documentation presented at Netroots Nation 2025.
-Co-panelists were Kate Boettcher, and Zoe O'Reilly
+Co-panelists were Kate Boettcher (in the red shirt), and Zoe O'Reilly (with the lovely pink hair)

 ## Contents